SilkRose/Pony/stories/fleetfall/fleetfall.md

 She brought her wings in and lowered her goggles.
 Their blinders shut everything out.
 As she began to fall, she felt the weight of the world lift off her shoulders.

-She was in free fall now, and she had a decision to make.

 *Focus.
 Focus.*

-There was nothing but her and her thoughts.
+Free fall meant there was nothing but her and her thoughts.
 Nothing to hold her back.
 She could focus.
+She could decide what to do.

 *Focus.*